nextgis/docs_ngweb/source/webmaps_client.rst

 Map tools
 ----------------------

-Using map zoom tools (see item 2 in :numref:`webmap_client`) you can change a map zoom or return it to a default zoom using "Initial extent" button with house icon.
+Using map zoom tools (see :numref:`webmap_client`) you can change a map zoom or return it to a default zoom using "Initial extent" button with house icon.

-There are some tools to work with map (see item 13 in :numref:`webmap_client`) named from left to the right:
+There are some tools to work with map (see :numref:`webmap_client`) named from left to the right:

 * Zoom in
 * Zoom out